juniepi/WaylandNvidiaFanCurveV2/README.md

 To configure your file you most open nfcv2.sh into some type of text editor whether that me neovim, vim, nano, or even VsCode!

-Once you have opened your nfcv2.sh file into your text editor you may have noticed that the file has changed a lot from the original version ^^ Don't worry its actually way easier to setup than last time!
+Once you have opened your nfcv2.sh file into your text editor, You may have noticed that the file has changed a lot from the original version ^^ Don't worry its actually way easier to setup than last time!

 -

 Starting out with your fans
 ```
+set_fan_speed() {
+    local temperature=$1

     if ((temperature >= 0 && temperature <= 35)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=47" -a "[fan-1]/GPUTargetFanSpeed=47"
         fan_speed=47
     elif ((temperature >= 36 && temperature <= 50)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=50" -a "[fan-1]/GPUTargetFanSpeed=50"
         fan_speed=50
     elif ((temperature >= 51 && temperature <= 63)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=65" -a "[fan-1]/GPUTargetFanSpeed=65"
         fan_speed=65
     elif ((temperature >= 64 && temperature <= 70)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=85" -a "[fan-1]/GPUTargetFanSpeed=85"
         fan_speed=85
     elif ((temperature >= 71 && temperature <= 100)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=100" -a "[fan-1]/GPUTargetFanSpeed=100"
         fan_speed=100
     fi
+}
 ```
 This is your fan curve!
 Right now its set to my settings!
 All you have to do to set it up to your liking is change all the ranges! the ranges being
 ```
 if ((temperature >= here && temperature <= here)); then
 ```
-Make sure when doing this whatever number you end with,Make sure the next minimum range is one above the previous max range, That might have been confusing so I'll give an example!
+Make sure when doing this whatever number you end with, Make sure the next minimum range is one above the previous max range, That might have been confusing so I'll give an example!

 **🗒️ Examples**

-So lets use the example 0 and 36, say this is the first curve i have because it has 0!
+So lets use the example 0 and 36, say this is the first curve i have!
 ```
 if ((temperature >= 0 && temperature <= 35)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=47" -a "[fan-1]/GPUTargetFanSpeed=47"
         fan_speed=47
 ```
-and i want to make my  next fancurve so i would have to make the starting temperature +1 of the previous so the next line would look like:
+Now you want to make sure that the max temp which is labeled as "<=", Make sure that your next nodes minimum is one above the previous maximums
 ```
 elif ((temperature >= 36 && temperature <= 50)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=50" -a "[fan-1]/GPUTargetFanSpeed=50"
         fan_speed=50
 ```
-Pretty simple once you have a visual explanation right! so if this was togther in the config it would look like this:
+This is what your next node should look like!
+Pretty simple right!
+So altogether it should look like this :
 ```
 if ((temperature >= 0 && temperature <= 35)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=47" -a "[fan-1]/GPUTargetFanSpeed=47"
         fan_speed=47
     elif ((temperature >= 36 && temperature <= 50)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=50" -a "[fan-1]/GPUTargetFanSpeed=50"
         fan_speed=50
 ```
 Boom now you have a properly configured temperature range!
 But wait what about the fans?
-Well this is a lot easier than last time!
-All you have to do to change fan speeds for these temperature ranges is change the fan_speed variable!
+All you have to do to change fan speeds for these temperature ranges in a node is changing [fan-0] and [fan-1] GPUTargetFanSpeed= , To whatever speed you want in the prevous set range of temperatures, Then finally you want to set fan_speed= to the same speeds you sat [fan-0] and [fan-1]!
 ```
 if ((temperature >= 0 && temperature <= 35)); then
+        sudo -E nvidia-settings -a "[gpu:0]/GPUFanControlState=1" -a "[fan-0]/GPUTargetFanSpeed=47" -a "[fan-1]/GPUTargetFanSpeed=47"
         fan_speed=47
 ```
 So if you wanted to change your fan speeds for this first temperature range you would change:
 ```
-fan_speed=
+"[fan-0]/GPUTargetFanSpeed=47" "[fan-1]/GPUTargetFanSpeed=47" and fan_speed=47
 ```
 to whatever number you want!
 And then just go down the line of the different ranges!